-Your estate may require a trust to avoid probate, and sometimes holding property jointly or naming designated beneficiaries who survive you avoids probate.
-If your estate does require a probate, court forms must be completed and the following must happen: prove to the court that the will is valid (this is usually routine); appoint a legal representative with authority to act on behalf of the decedent; identify and inventory the decedent's property, and have that property appraised; pay debts and taxes; and distribute the remaining property according to the terms of the will or to the decedent's heirs.
-With proper planning, the time and expense of probate can be completed avoided.
+If your estate requires a probate, Lee Ann Shenkman provides probate attorney services to help you through this process.
+In this case, court forms must be completed and you must complete the following: prove to the court that the will is valid; appoint an executor or legal representative with authority to act on behalf of the decedent; identify and inventory the decedent's property, and have that property appraised; pay debts and taxes; and distribute the remaining property according to the terms of the will or to the decedent's heirs.

 Contact a probate attorney from Lee Ann Shenkman, Attorney at Law in Soquel, CA. Serving Watsonville, CA, Santa Cruz, CA and surrounding areas.

-It is common for a settlor to leave assets to their minor or young adult children in a sub-trust.
-If the trust document specifies that assets for a young person are to be distributed to a sub-trust, then the trustee will manage the assets of those sub-trusts until the child or young adult has reached the age the trust specifies.
-Generally, the assets in the sub-trust can be used for the health and welfare of the beneficiary, and upon the beneficiary reaching a specified age, the remaining assets are distributed outright to the beneficiary.
+If the deceased person whose assets are being distributed through a trust administration has minor children, it is common for him or her to leave assets to the children in a sub-trust.
+In this case, the trustee manages the assets of those sub-trusts until the child or young adult has reached the age the trust specifies.
+Generally, the assets in the sub-trust can be used for the health and welfare of the beneficiary, and upon the beneficiary reaching a specified age, the remaining assets are distributed outright to the beneficiary